schahriar/blackwall/README.md

 // TOTAL SESSIONS FROM 127.0.0.1 4
 // ...
 ```

+# Storage
+Handling storage for tens of thousands of sessions using javascript objects can not only be slow but also fatal.
+This is why Blackwall is equipped with an async storage method which can be replaced with a custom database implementation...
+[To read more about this read STORAGE.md](./STORAGE.md)

 # Frameworks
 Frameworks are modules that return a function that enables **blackwall** integration to 3rd-party systems.
 Currently **blackwall** is packaged with: